Skip to content

 As Israel prepares to force Gaza’s remaining population into what can aptly be described as concentration camps—defined by Merriam-Webster as, “a place where large numbers of people (such as prisoners of war, political prisoners, refugees, or the members of an ethnic or religious minority) are detained or confined under armed guard—” several Western states are moving to recognize Palestinian statehood.
 But with most of Gaza reduced to rubble, and many thousands facing starvation, this decision is unlikely to bring much relief to those in peril.

 On July 30, the Office of the Prime Minister issued a statement in which the Liberals outlined their intention to acknowledge Palestinian statehood at the 80th Session of the UN General Assembly in September 2025.
-The catalyst for this change in policy was cited as being the “deepening suffering of civilians,” but in lieu of any conditions directly addressing Israel’s role in the ongoing crisis, Carney’s recognition of Palestine hinges solely on Palestinian reforms.
+The catalyst for this change in policy was cited as being the “deepening suffering of civilians,” but in lieu of any conditions directly addressing Israel’s role in the ongoing occupation, Carney’s recognition of Palestine hinges solely on Palestinian reforms.

 As outlined in the prime minister’s announcement, the West Bank’s governing body must hold a democratic election in 2026, and do so without any involvement from Hamas.
 Another requirement is to, “demilitarize the Palestinian state,” which appears particularly unbalanced given the proximity and strength of Israel’s army.
 Carney also notes how Israeli violence against Palestinians has, “soared” since the start of the conflict, but fails to mention that Canadian arms exports to Israel have also increased following the attack of October 7, 2023.